f4exb/sdrangel/plugins/samplesource/sdrplayv3/readme.md

 <h3>15: IF frequency</h3>

+Warning there is no good support of non zero IF. **It is advised to keep zero IF for normal use**.

 This selects the IF frequency between these values:

-  - 0 for zero IF
+  - **0 for zero IF**
-  - 450 kHz: you have to set sample rate to 1792 kHz (16) and use decimation (17) with an infradyne position (18)
-  - 1620 kHz: you have to set sample rate to 6400 kHz (16) and use decimation (17) with an infradyne position (18)
+  - 450 kHz.
+Some practical tricks that may or may not work:
+    - Frequency is shifted by -450 kHZ.
+    - Do not set center frequency lower than 450 kHz down the target frequency
+    - Use at least 1536 kHz bandwidth (14)
+    - After sample rate change (16) you may need to start/stop device to get thins right.
-  - 2048 kHz: you have to set sample rate to 8192 kHz (16) and use decimation (17) with an infradyne position (18)
+    - Use decimation > 1 (17) with Inf position (18)
+  - 1620 kHz: do not use
+  - 2048 kHz: do not use

 <h3>16: Sample rate</h3>